peteroupc/CBOR/docs/PeterO.BigInteger.md

 <b>Deprecated.</b> Renamed to 'fromBytes'.

-Initializes an arbitrary-precision integer object from an array of bytes.
+Initializes an arbitrary-precision integer from an array of bytes.

 <b>Parameters:</b>